-Traditional system safety approaches, which started in the missile defense systems of the 1950s, are being challenged by the introduction of new technology and the increasing complexity of the systems we are attempting to build.
-Software is changing the causes of accidents and the humans operating these systems have a much more difficult job than simply following predefined procedures.
+Traditional safety and security approaches are being challenged by the introduction of new technology and the increasing complexity of the systems we are attempting to build.
+The role of the humans operating these systems is also changing as they are asked to supervise increasingly complex automation that may not be fully understood, may lead to unexpected consequences, and can lead to much more complex human errors than manual tasks and simple predefined procedures.
 We can no longer effectively separate engineering design from human factors and from the social and organizational system in which our systems are designed and operated.

 - Collaboration: Emphasis is on collaborative research with like-minded thinkers around the world who want to apply systems thinking to safety.
 Collaborators can include universities, government agencies, companies, and other groups worldwide.

 - Systems thinking: Research looks at safety from a holistic, systems approach rather than just at the technical, managerial, or social factors in isolation from each other.

 - We solve real problems, not just abstract or theoretical ones: Our goal is to have impact on risk management as practiced and on accidents as experienced in the world, not simply to publish academic papers.

 - Guided by the needs of stakeholders: Problems on which to focus are selected for their importance in real-world settings.
 Partners in industry and government and other stakeholders (users of these systems and employees who work in them) provide inputs about the unsolved problems they face.